tilwe28/ifsa-agents-berlin2/README.md

 ### How to submit

-Send me public key that the agent is using to place bets, we will compare agents in the leaderboard!
+Send me a public key that the agent is using to place bets (and how you want to name him); we will compare agents in the leaderboard!

-And open pull request against this repository with your agent `YourAgent` implementation.
+And open a pull request against this repository with your agent `YourAgent` implementation.